Skip to content

 While you're planning for your next vacation, you may want to know what events are happening while you're there.
 To do this directly in Google, search for [city] events.

-A list of upcoming events happening in Tokyo, Japan is displayed at the top of a Google Search results page with the words Tokyo events in the search bar.
+A list of upcoming events happening in Tokyo, Japan displayed at the top of a Google Search results page.

 By default, Google will show the top three upcoming events.
 To look for events happening a month from your search date, for example, click Next Month at the top of your search results.